How we need to be more like the ducks...

 Positive affirmations for anxiety

-Below is a list of positive affirmations to help with anxiety.
-My inspiration for these affirmations has largely come from Louise Hay and Kassandra Reinhardt - the queen and princess of positive affirmations, respectively.
+Here is a list of positive affirmations to help with anxiety.
+My inspiration for these affirmations has largely come from Louise Hay and Kassandra Reinhardt - the queen and the princess of positive affirmations, respectively.
 Some of the affirmations are ones I've created myself.
 All of the affirmations are ones that I've used myself, to help me get through my own recent stressful events!

 - I am calm, grounded and making steady progress.